Last Updated on

 When it comes to accommodation, however, the Lijiang area does offer some of the cheapest International Hostels in China.
 You are required to pay a ticket price of 80 RMB even to enter Old Town of Lijiang.
 You can still get in for free by skipping the main entrance and opting for a side street.

 But don’t let the tourist trap scare you away from visiting.
 It´s definitely a worthwhile destination if you are travelling through the Yunnan Province in Southwestern China.
 Your itinerary should include a visit to the Wangu Pavillion.
 Its located on a hill overlooking the Old Town and offers great views.

 Besides the obvious attractions, I found it most enjoyable to explore the labyrinth of back alleys.
 If you happen to get lost, there are streams that run all over the city.
 Just follow a stream North, and you will end up at the water wheel near the main entrance.

-Just outside of Old Town you can find the Mao Zedong statue.
+Just outside of Old Town of Lijiang, you can find the Mao Zedong statue.
 It is easily accessible by foot.

 Also, be sure to check out Jade Spring Park (Black Dragon Pool Park).
 Its located about 1km from the main water wheel.